ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-solisa986/thesis.md

 The four types used (movie theater, market demand, digital projector, and movie distribution) for the different variables can be described in the following ways.
 The type ‘movie theaters’ is assigned to the variables digital screens (number of screens digitized over time), screens (total number of screens), seats (seats per screen), art house (binary variable to check if it is an art house theater), chain (identifies if the movie theater is a chain), and competitors screens (number of screens from a rival in the local market) [@caoui].
 The type ‘market demand’ is assigned to the variables region (identifier for the regions used in the study) and market size (identifier for the different markets in Paris being studied) [@caoui].
 The type ‘digital projector’ covers the variable adoption costs, which is the cost of buying the bare-minimum digital projector.
 The type ‘movie distribution’ relates to the variable digital movies, which is the total share of movies that were released in a digital form instead of a film format.
 The findings point to the potential benefit of regulatory intervention in network industries, particularly in terms of coordinating businesses' adoption of cutting-edge technology.
 Additionally, the best tool (between adoption subsidies and standard-setting committees) relies on the reason for the inefficiency as well as the market segment that has too much inertia.
 According to the data, the upstream distribution market has the most inertia in the case of digital cinema.

 The current study can be expanded in a number of ways, one of which is significant.
-It might be possible to relax the presumption that the digital manufacturing industry is competitive ("non-sponsored" technology) [@caoui] 2019.
+It might be possible to relax the presumption that the digital manufacturing industry is competitive ("non-sponsored" technology) [@caoui].
 In digital manufacturing, oligopoly or a monopoly may assist match the best diffusion path with the market outcome.

 The author calculates the benefits of theaters switching to digital displays using information on theater adoption decisions and the extensive cross-sectional variance in theater and market parameters.
 The estimated model is used to determine how much excess inertia there is in the switch to digital.
-The author simulates two counterfactuals: in the first, a planner maximizes aggregate theater profits while taking into account the reaction function of upstream distributors; in the second, the planner imposes coordination on upstream digital distribution while still maximizing aggregate theater profits [@caoui] 2019.
+The author simulates two counterfactuals: in the first, a planner maximizes aggregate theater profits while taking into account the reaction function of upstream distributors; in the second, the planner imposes coordination on upstream digital distribution while still maximizing aggregate theater profits [@caoui].
 The counterfactuals demonstrate that market forces did not offer sufficient inducements for a successful transition from 35mm to digital.
 Compared to when there is coordination, industry profits are lower under the non-cooperative market outcome.
 Additionally, excess inertia in the upstream distribution market is responsible for two-thirds of the surplus loss, while adoption externalities in the downstream exhibition market are responsible for the remaining one-third.

 # Method of approach